EricDriussi/simple-design-patterns/src/behavioral/strategy/README.md

 # TL;DR

-A strategy defines a family of interchangeable algorithms with a common interface and goal, making them swappable at run time.
+Defines a family of interchangeable algorithms with a common interface and goal, making them swappable at run time.
 The client code has to be aware of the possible strategies.

 # Usefulness